®

 Automated Line Clearing

-First and only automated clog clearance system clears proprietary 20 Fr. chest tube every 5 minutes, with no human manipulation needed
+First and only automated clog clearance system systematically clears proprietary chest tube with no human manipulation needed

 Digital Fluid Measurement